WatchOutNewsAgency/wona.github.com/_posts/2016-09-20-prasoon-gupta-interview.md

 __WONA: Any campus memories you would like to share with us?__

 __Prasoon__: Yeah.
 I have an indirect connection with Watch Out! too.
-When I was a first-year student, there was only one group that I wanted to get into, that was Watch Out.
+When I was a first-year student, there was only one group that I wanted to get into, that was Watch Out!.
 I used to love writing.
 Unfortunately, I couldn’t get in.
-In my 3rd year, I was the convener of Thomso and you guys did a nice coverage and in my final semester here, I featured in the "Almost Famous" article in your magazine.
+In my 3rd year, I was the convener of Thomso and you guys did a nice coverage and in my final semester here, I featured in the [Almost Famous](https://captnemo.in/wona/2009-04.pdf){: style="text-decoration: underline"} article in your magazine.
 I love the kind of fun writing you guys do.